-The Management Institute sets out to improve the standard of management of health establishments and the policies in the health, welfare and care fields.
+The Institute of Management sets out to improve the standard of management of health establishments and the policies in the health, welfare and care fields.

 Managing the health system well, i.e. improving the quality of the services provided to the people, is the general mission of all those working in the system, whether Directors of state services, medical experts, pharmacists, engineers and inspectors in these services, Directors of health insurance organisations or mutuals, directors of hospitals or welfare or care services or independent health professionals or employed by local authorities.